moby/moby/docs/reference/commandline/swarm_join.md

 address.
 The default is to listen on 0.0.0.0:2377.
 It is also possible to specify a network interface to listen on that interface's address; for example `--listen-addr eth0:2377`.

 Specifying a port is optional.
-If the value is a bare IP address, hostname, or interface name, the default port 2377 will be used.
+If the value is a bare IP address, or interface name, the default port 2377 will be used.

 This flag is generally not necessary when joining an existing swarm.